-It’s not often that science is conclusive in their findings.
-However, sliders (sometimes named carrousels) seem to be one topic on which it is.
-There’s literally not one study that I’ve found that says sliders are a good idea.
-I often point people to http://shouldiuseacarousel.com/ when wanting to explain why not to use a slider.
+It’s not often that science is conclusive in its findings.
+However, sliders seem to be one topic on which it is.
+There’s literally not one study that we’ve found that says sliders are a good idea.
+We often point people to shouldiuseacarousel.com when wanting to explain why not to use a slider.
 This simple website does an awesome job at showing the statistics as well as trigger the annoyance sliders usually evoke.

-- Only 1% of the people actually click on a slide, which almost always was the first slide;
+- Only 1% of people actually click on a slider, which almost always was the first slide;

 - People simply ignore your slider, because it triggers banner blindness;

-- They don’t always work well on mobile devices,
+- Sliders don’t always work well on mobile devices;

-Ok, so you’re a photographer.
-You should be allowed to use a slider, right?
+Ok, so you’re, for instance, a photographer.
+You need that slider, right?
 Wrong.
-People tend to act as if there’s no other way to show their images anymore but by sliders.
-This just isn’t true.
-If you couldn’t have a slider and you’re a photographer, would you just give up having a website altogether?
+People tend to act as if there’s no other way to show their images but by sliders.
+This simply isn’t true.
+If you can’t have a slider and you’re a photographer, would you just give up having a website altogether?
 Of course not, you would look for other options, such as the revolutionary idea of showing static pictures.
 If you want moving pictures, you should change careers and become a filmmaker.

-Seriously, whatever makes people think that having stuff move on your website is ever a good idea is still beyond me.
+Seriously, whatever makes people think that having stuff move on your website is a good idea, ever, is still beyond me.
+Auto-playing videos are also annoying, right?
 You can create awesome collages through which people can browse at will.
 The pictures won’t be forced onto them (if they even notice them in the first place), they’ll just notice the ones they like.
 And trust me, that will sell better.

-If you’re really a photographer, you’re probably a creative person.
-You probably make photograph albums for people from time to time, which probably don’t have sliding images.
-So how about you showcase that skill and creativity by designing these pages with static images?
+If you’re a photographer, it’s likely you’re a creative person.
+You probably make photo albums for people from time to time, which presumably don’t have sliding images.
+So how about you showcase that skill and creativity by designing your web pages with static images?

 SEO and Conversion Rate Optimization

-Sliders push down your content, plain and simple.
-In fact, most sliders I come across these days in our SEO Website Reviews are big enough to fill out any screen.
+There is another reason why we recommend against sliders.
+Sliders push down your main content, plain and simple.
+In fact, most sliders we encounter in our consultancy these days, are big enough to fill out any screen.
 This means the content won’t even be visible above the fold.
-And this plain sucks SEO wise, which I’ve already shown through the article linked above.
+And this backfires on your SEO efforts, which we’ve already shown through the article linked in the list of findings above.

-There’s not a CRO expert that will disagree with me on this: sliders kill your conversions.
-So simply having a slider on your website, will get you less sales!
-If that’s not a dealbreaker, I seriously don’t know what is.
+There’s not a CRO expert that will disagree with us on this: sliders kill your conversions.
+So simply having a slider on your website, will get you fewer sales than without that slider!
+If that’s not a deal breaker, I seriously don’t know what is.

-Just combine the two and find out what a monstrosity the slider actually is.
+Just combine the two and realize what a monstrosity the slider actually is.
 It kills your rankings and your conversions!

 Why should you believe us?

-If you don’t believe us, believe these people who we’ve asked for their opinion and experience with sliders:
+If you don’t believe us, believe these experts who we’ve asked for their opinion and experience with sliders:

 “It’s extremely rare to see sliders work.
 You’re better off using static images and copy.”